ngrebenshikov/openfl-snapsvg/README.md

 openfl-snapsvg
 ==============

-The HTML5 backend for OpenFL based on Snap.SVG
+It's a very beggining of the HTML5 backend for OpenFL based on Snap.SVG

 Getting Started
 ==================